bg-chun/kep-draft/comment.md

 ![005](https://raw.githubusercontent.com/bg-chun/kep-draft/master/scenario-a-005.png)
 Maybe, this worstest case can happen, this case will reduce performance of both containers.

+## My conclusion
-Maybe you guys can say those above scenarios are not normal case or it's just coner case.
+Maybe you guys would say those above scenarios are not normal case or it's just coner case.
 I want to say that it can happen beacuse cgroup sets only limits regardless of resource capacity of NUMA node.

-The point is
+The point is `kubelet` does not consider memory capacity of NUMA node.